mts-ai/FastAPI-JSONAPI/README.md

-# FastAPI-REST-JSONAPI
+# FastAPI-JSONAPI

-FastAPI-REST-JSONAPI is a FastAPI extension for building REST APIs.
+FastAPI-JSONAPI is a FastAPI extension for building REST APIs.
 Implementation of a strong specification [JSONAPI 1.0](http://jsonapi.org/).
 This framework is designed to quickly build REST APIs and fit the complexity of real life projects with legacy data and multiple data storages.